-The acute angle you have to hit upon the ball will make it difficult to clear the fence and force you to exaggerate this upward.
-Make sure that you use the correct kick serve ball toss (to the left and back behind the body for a right).
+The acute angle you have to hit upon the ball will make it difficult to clear the fence.
+Consequently, it will force you to exaggerate this upward motion.
+Remember to use the correct kick serve ball toss (to the left and back behind the body for a right).

 Move closer and closer to the fence seeing if you can still get the ball over the fence.
-Once you get the hang of it, return to the baseline and watch how much easier it is to clear the net.
+Once you’ve practiced it consistently, return to the baseline and watch how much easier it is to clear the net.

 By Jeff Salzenstein, Founder Tennis Evolution